apryor6/flask_accepts/README.md

 # flask_accepts

-I love `reqparse` from `Flask-RESTplus` for input validation, but I got sick of writing code like this in every endpoint:
+I love `reqparse` from `Flask-RESTplus` for input validation, but I found it hard to keep all of the different decorators and what they do straight, and I got sick of writing code like this in every endpoint:

 ```
 parser = reqparse.RequestParser()